3 Must-Visit Zambian Galleries to Kickstart Your Summer Cultural Adventures

 The Lechwe Trust Art Gallery has over 420 artworks—paintings, prints, ceramics, and sculptures.
 Started in 1987 by Cynthia Zukas, Bente Lorenz, and Henry Tayali, it spans decades of Zambian artistic development.
 The collection includes woodcuts, ceramics, sculptures, and drawings that tell Zambia's art story and showcase diverse heritage.

 The Lechwe Trust Art Gallery has over 420 artworks—paintings, prints, ceramics, and sculptures.
-(Image by Kalichi Pictures for Nkwazi Magazine).
+(Image by Justine Kunda for Nkwazi Magazine).

 The Lechwe Trust Art Gallery has over 420 artworks—paintings, prints, ceramics, and sculptures.
-(Image by Kalichi Pictures for Nkwazi Magazine).
+(Image by Justine Kunda for Nkwazi Magazine).

 Each piece shows different periods of Zambian art, helping you understand how art reflects social and cultural changes.
 Lechwe supports emerging artists through scholarships, so the collection keeps growing.
 It's a living archive that bridges art history with today's work.